raidcraft/rcskills-test/CONTRIBUTING.md

 # Your First Contribution

 Unsure where to begin contributing to this project?
 You can start by looking through these beginner and help-wanted issues:
-Good first issues - issues which should only require a few lines of code, and a de.raidcraft.skills.test or two.
+Good first issues - issues which should only require a few lines of code, and a test or two.
 Help wanted issues - issues which should be a bit more involved than beginner issues.

 Working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).